ssmanji89/jekyll-TeXt-theme.sulemanji.com/index.md

 - **Training of Technical Resources:**
    - Conducted training sessions for technical resources on Subject Matter Expertise including Automation, Remote Management and Support, Customer Service, Project Management, and Intrapreneurship.
    - Enhanced the technical prowess and customer service skills of the team, contributing to improved service delivery and customer satisfaction.

-This tenure as a Technical Consultant was a fruitful amalgam of technical sustenance, mentorship, and contributing back to the organizational ecosystem by developing robust programs for intern and technical resource onboarding.
-The ripple effects of these initiatives not only enriched the learning experience for the newcomers but also significantly contributed to creating a well-informed and capable technical workforce, ready to tackle the challenges ahead with vigor and adeptness.

 #### **Support Consultant / Managed Services Intern** (December 2011 - May 2013)
 Embarking on the professional journey in the realm of IT support and managed services, my stint as a Support Consultant and Managed Services Intern was replete with opportunities to delve into both remote and on-site technical support, system debugging, and disaster/incident response processes.
 This period was a testament to my proclivity for automation, standardized documentation, and adept handling of escalated field issues.